 Certain digital images may be subject to other legislation specific to your agency as well as the Copyright Act 1968 (Cth).
-You need to be aware of what other legislation and requirements apply to images captured by your agency (e.g. Corrective Services Act 2006, Police Powers and Responsibilities Act 2000, Transport Operations (Road Use Management) Act 1995).
+You need to be aware of other legislation and requirements that apply to images captured by your agency (e.g. Corrective Services Act 2006, Police Powers and Responsibilities Act 2000, Transport Operations (Road Use Management) Act 1995).

 Find out more about capturing and managing digital images, audio and video:

 - Australia and New Zealand Guidelines for Digital Imaging Processes, Australia New Zealand Policing Advisory Agency